jbonill4/jbonill4/README.md

 - 🔭 I’m currently working on ...
 Live Sentiment Anaylysis Trading Bot
 - 🌱 I’m currently learning ...
-React.js
+React.js and Spring Data REST
 - 👯 I’m looking to collaborate on ...
 React.js
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything!